End of Carthage

 The reaction of Rome was hampered by an internal conflict: the Senate had

-entrusted to Silla the leadership of the army to be sent against Mithridates,
+entrusted Silla with the command of the army to be sent against Mithridates,

 but the lower classes opposed this appointment and called for Marius to replace Silla, but the latter

-moved towards Rome with the army which had remained loyal to him.
+moved towards Rome with the troops who had remained loyal to him.
 Marius fled Rome and

 Silla having restored the authority of the Senate left for Greece and Asia Minor.